davideak22/Portfolio/src/en/blog/2025-08-08_i-built-a-portfolio-website-in-30-minutes-using-chatgpt-5-—-and-it’s-free.md

 You just built and deployed a complete portfolio website without coding or spending a single cent.
 All it took was ChatGPT-5 to generate the site, GitHub to store it, and Netlify to host it.

 I would love to see what you created.
 If you follow this tutorial and launch your own portfolio, share the link with me.
-Post it in the comments, tag me on social media, or send it directly.
+Tag me on social media, or send it directly.
 It is always inspiring to see how others customize their sites.